Ella-zizzzy/CS310-Final/README.md

 ## Overview
 This platform is an intelligent image processing and management system designed to leverage a serverless architecture powered by AWS services.
 It provides users with a seamless experience for uploading, processing, recognizing, and retrieving images through advanced technologies.
 The platform integrates AWS Lambda, S3, Rekognition, and RDS (MySQL) to perform efficient image handling and dynamic gallery retrieval.

+## Installation:
+1. Clone the repository or download the .zip file.
+2. Open terminal and nevigate to the client folder.
+3. Run the following commands line by line to build and run the docker:

+   `chmod 755 *.bash`

+   `./docker-build.bash`

+   `./docker-run.bahs`

+5. Then run `python main.py`.
+The application will start running and you're good:)

 ## Features

 ### Client-Side Features: